node-inspector/node-inspector/readme.md

   >
   > Note that the array items are interpreted as regular expressions.

+5. UI doesn't load or doesn't work and refresh didn't help

+  > Make sure that you have adblock disabled as well as any other content
+  > blocking scripts and plugins.

 ## Contributing Code

 Making Node Inspector the best debugger for node.js cannot be achieved without